top of page

 2. Ram Charan

 Ram Charan is widely regarded as one of the most influential management consultants alive.
-Fortune magazine has called him "the most influential consultant alive," and his four decades of advisory work with Fortune 500 CEOs have made him a trusted voice on corporate governance, talent management, and strategic execution.
+Fortune magazine has described him as "the most influential consultant alive," and his four decades of advisory work with Fortune 500 CEOs have made him a trusted voice on corporate governance, talent management, and strategic execution.

 Specialties: CEO advisory, corporate governance, talent management, strategic execution